Author – Bridget A. Schleifer M.Ed., Laurel Springs School Academic Department Chair K-8

 “Success is the sum of small efforts repeated day in and day out.” —Robert Collier

 Do your child’s current academic habits set him or her up for success or failure?
-Just as good nutrition, sleep, and exercise builds a healthy body; good academic habits build a student capable of meeting any academic challenge put in their way.
+Just as good nutrition, sleep, and exercise build a healthy body; good academic habits build a student capable of meeting any academic challenge put in their way.

 Here are a few academic habits that your child should strive to implement: